kadena-community/kadena.js/packages/apps/docs/src/docs/deploy/chainweb/compact-a-database.md

    For information about installing `chainweb-node` from a release binary or building it from the source code, see the [chainweb-node README](https://github.com/kadena-io/chainweb-node#README).

+   If you run the node in a Docker container, pull the latest image to download the `compact` binary.
+   If you built the node from the source code, you can rebuild to get the `compact` binary.

 2. Verify that you have access to the `compact` command-line program by running the following command:

    ```bash